Fall 2021 - Welcome

 Hamilton automatically assesses player eligibility on a weekly basis.
 The school athletic director will notify any players who are not meeting criteria and their coaches.
 Students who are not academically eligible cannot play in games that week, but can still participate in practice.
 Hamilton school staff will work with those students to set up an academic plan to get back on track.

 For the most part, we are very lucky to have a crew of dedicated and respectful players, but sometimes middle schoolers will be middle schoolers.
 When those actions are repeatedly causing disruptions that prevent their teammates from participating and improving, coaches have to take action beyond the typical corrections (e.g., pay attention, extra laps).

 Hamilton Ultimate follows a two warning policy.
 Repeated interruptions will be followed by a one-on-one discussion with coaches and the player, where we will explain specifically what the player needs to improve.
 That is their first warning.
 If the behavior continues, a discussion between coaches and the player's parents is the second warning.
 Finally if the behavior persists, the player will be cut from the team.
 Players will be told about this at their first practice, but wanted to make sure parents are aware of policy.
 It is rare that we get to even the second warning.

-Students who do not enroll in a PE class at Hamilton are required to complete at least 60 hours of organized athletic activity during the school year.
-Students are required to submit a PE Waiver to the Hamilton Office, stating their plan for organized athletic activity.
+Students who do not enroll in a PE class at Hamilton are required to complete at least 80 hours of organized athletic activity during the school year.
+Students are required to submit a PE Waiver to the Hamilton Office, stating their plan for approved athletic activity.